What is BACCH® 3D Sound?

 Yes.
 Unlike other 3D audio techniques all of which require nonstereophonic recording techniques and coding, and many more than two loudspeakers for playback, BACCH® 3D Sound is fully compatible with all existing stereo recordings, and requires a single pair of loudspeakers.
 Therefore audiophiles can delight in re-listening to their existing collections of stereo recordings through BACCH® 3D Sound and discover the striking spatial and tonal fidelity that was missing or marred by standard stereo playback.

 While binaural recordings contains very realistic ILD and ITD cues (since the recording is done with microphones inside the ears of a human-like head), and are obviously hurt by the crosstalk, any acoustic stereo recording is either based on ITD cues (if recorded with spaced omni mics) or ILD cues (if recorded with ORTF, XY, coincident etc. mics) which also get corrupted if played back through speakers without removing the crosstalk.
-Therefore one should expect the BACCH filter to improve the spatial realism of all such stereo recordings, not only binaural ones.
+Therefore one should expect the BACCH filter to improve the spatial realism of most such stereo recordings, not only binaural ones.

 Of course in the case of music not recorded in a real acoustic place (which is the case of most non-classical/non-jazz music) the ILD or ITD cues are artificial and are due to level and/or time-based panning done by the mixing engineer.
-This only means that the 3D image is artificial in the first place but it still contains ILD and ITD cues and one should still expect the BACCH filter, which purifies the audio playback from crosstalk, to project the image (albeit artificially) in 3D space (as to opposed to leave it spatially confined, also artificially, between the two speakers).
+This only means that the 3D image is artificial in the first place but it still contains ILD and ITD cues and one should still expect the BACCH filter, which purifies the audio playback from crosstalk, to project/extrude the image (albeit artificially) in 3D space (as to opposed to leave it spatially confined, also artificially, between the two speakers).

 Is the 3D realism of BACCH® 3D Sound the same with all types of stereo recordings?